clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 No, the capsules do not contain inulin.

-Do the bacteria need to be activated before consumption?
+Do the bacteria need to be activated before intake?

-No, the bacteria are active immediately after consumption.
-However, hot liquids should be avoided.
+No, the bacteria are active immediately after intake.
+However, hot liquids must be avoided.

 Content per serving